uncomplexlearning/a-level/public/markdown/cs.md

 ### 5.6.1 Bit patterns, images, sound and other data

-- Describe how bit patterns may represent other forms of data, including graphics and sound.
+- Bit patterns may represent other forms of data, including graphics and sound.

 ### 5.6.2 Analogue and digital